Riimu/Kit-UrlParser/README.md

 `parse_url()`, which differs from the specification in some subtle ways.

 This library has two main purposes.
 The first to provide information from the parsed URLs.
-To achive this, the library implements the standard URI handling interface from the PSR-7 and also provides additional methods that make it easier to retrieve commonly used information from the URLs.
+To achieve this, the library implements the standard URI handling interface from the PSR-7 and also provides additional methods that make it easier to retrieve commonly used information from the URLs.
 The second purpose is to also permit the modification of said URLs using the interface from the